Exploring Yosemite in Winter

 After a few days of dry weather, the first half-mile or so of the lower Yosemite Falls trail makes for a great winter hike.
 An easy paved and boardwalk trail also meanders through a woodland at the base of the falls.
 The most visited site in the park, the entire viewing area at the base of Yosemite Falls has been transformed in recent years, with habitat restored, and new footpaths and handicapped-accessible nature trails laid out.
 Massive wooden benches, stone walls and boulder alcoves create a tranquil resting place from which to enjoy the thrilling rush of the tallest waterfall in North America.
 In the wintertime, the double avalanche of water dropping 2,425 feet is much diminished, while still magnificent.
 Ice cones as large as 300 feet high form on the ledge between the two cataracts, and when the sun warms at midday, the ice often cracks, thundering across the valley as it bursts.

-With icicle-clad Half Dome looking on from above, ice-skating is fun to try or to watch at the outdoor skating rink in Half Dome Village (formerly Curry Village).
+With icicle-clad Half Dome looking on from above, ice-skating is fun to try or to watch at the outdoor skating rink in Curry Village.
 Sidle into the warming hut, hang out at the fire pit, have a hot drink and a snack, or rent skates and waltz around the ice!

 Stay Warm Indoors